cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 $ sudo ./puppet-enterprise-installer -c PECONFPATH
 ```

-To have the installer open a copy of pe.conf for editing, run the
+if parameters values are not already defined in `peconf`
-installer without the `-c` flag.
+file, we run command without `-c` flag

 ```bash
 $ sudo ./puppet-enterprise-installer
 ```

-:o: unclear:

-* Select text-mode when prompted. `pe.conf` file will be opened
+Third, we select text-mode when prompted. `pe.conf` file will be opened

-* Change the master node related configuration parameters
+Fourth, we change master node related configuration parameters

-* Installation will begin after the file is saved and closed.
+Installation will begin after the file is saved and closed.

-* When installation is completed, transfer the installer and pe.conf file
+When installation is completed, transfer the installer and pe.conf file
-  located at /etc/puppetlabs/enterprise/conf.d/ to the next server in case
+located at `PECONFPATH` to next server if we need to set up
-  if infrastructure with multiple server needs to be set up.
+infrastructure with multiple puppet masters.

 #### Install PuppetDB

-PuppetDB, stores the details on the relations, nodes, resources
+PuppetDB stores details of relations, nodes and resources
-for the whole architecture.

-:o: what architecture

-This information can be accessed
-any tool or workflow.

-In a split installation, after installing the master, its ready to
-install PuppetDB.

-* Unpack the installation tarball:
+of whole infrastructure.

+we need to install PuppetDB after successful installation of
+master.

+First, we unpack installation tarball

 ```bash
 $ tar -xf <TARBALL_FILENAME>
 ```

-:o:

-<TARBALL_FILENAME> is the path where .tar file for
-respective operating system is downloaded.
-:o:

-* From the installer directory, run the installer:
+Second, we run installer from installation directory

 ```bash
 $ sudo ./puppet-enterprise-installer -c <FULL PATH TO pe.conf>
 ```

-* Select text-mode when prompted. `pe.conf` file will be opened
+Third, we select text-mode when prompted. `pe.conf` file will be opened

+Fourth, we edit value of `puppet_enterprise::puppet_master_host`
+parameter to the puppet master host name and change other database
-* Change the database node related configuration parameters
+related configuration parameter values

-* Installation will begin after file is saved and closed.
+Installation will begin after file is saved and closed.

-* Transfer the installer and the `pe.conf`
-  file located at `PECONFPATH` to the next puppet db
+Transfer installer and `pe.conf` file to the next puppet db server
-  server in case if infrastructure with multiple db server needs to be set up.
+in case if infrastructure with multiple PuppetDB server needs to be set up.

 #### Install the console

-In split installation, after installing master and PuppetDB, are ready
+Console is installed after installing master and PuppetDB.
-to install from console.

-- Unpack the installation tarball:
+First, we unpack installation tarball

 ```bash
 $ tar -xf <TARBALL_FILENAME>
 ```

-- From the installer directory, run the installer:
+Second, we run installer from installation directory

 ```bash
 $ sudo ./puppet-enterprise-installer -c <FULL PATH TO pe.conf>
 ```

-* Select text-mode when prompted. `pe.conf` file will be opened
+Third, we select text-mode when prompted. `pe.conf` file will be opened

-* Change the console node related configuration parameters
+Fourth, we edit value of `puppet_enterprise::puppet_master_host`
+parameter to the puppet master host name

-* Installation will begin after the file is saved and closed.
+Installation will begin after the file is saved and closed.

 #### Run Puppet on infrastructure nodes

-To complete a split installation, run Puppet on all infrastructure
+To complete split installation, run Puppet on all infrastructure
 nodes in the order that they were installed.

 * Run Puppet on the master node.